Evergreen Valley College

 Instructor

-Note: Class meets in-person on 10/6/23 and 10/27/23.
-Enlace Program course.
+Note: Enlace Program course.
 Email Enlace Program Coordinator if interested in registering for the course at (enlaceprogram@evc.edu).
+Class meets in-person for two sessions on 10/4 and 10/25.
 This ASYNCHRONOUS HYBRID class is a combination of online learning in CANVAS and scheduled in-person, on-campus class meetings on days and times noted above.
 Students are required to attend the scheduled on-campus class meetings.
 For additional class-specific requirements, please email the course instructor.

 ENGL 001A - English Composition-En 3.00 Units